stephen47/android-sdl2-gradle-template/README.md

 ```
 ./gradlew :main:distributeLib
 ```
 This will compile our little project (source code in main/src/) as a shared library.
 You can now skip this step and just run assembleDebug as below.
-What I would suggest is you coompile SDL2 first, commit it to source control, then just build the project as normal.
+What I would suggest is you compile SDL2 first, commit it to source control, then just build the project as normal (assembleDebug).

 ```
 ./gradlew assembleDebug